No. 656: María Magdalena Campos-Pons, early Southern quilts

 Episode No. 656 of The Modern Art Notes Podcast features artist María Magdalena Campos-Pons and curator Lauren Applebaum.

 “María Magdalena Campos-Pons: Behold”, now at the Nasher Museum of Art at Duke University, is the first multimedia survey of Campos-Pons’ work in 17 years.
-The exhibition spotlights Campos-Pons’ photography, installation, and performance-based practices, which typically address global histories of enslavement, indentured labor, motherhood, and migration — how their impacts continue into the present.
+The exhibition spotlights Campos-Pons’ photography, installation, and performance-based practices, which typically address global histories of enslavement, indentured labor, motherhood, and migration — and how their impacts continue into the present.
 The exhibition is on view at Duke through June 9.
-It was curated by Carmen earmo Hermo and Mazie Harris with Jenée-Daria Strand.
+It was curated by Carmen Hermo and Mazie Harris with Jenée-Daria Strand.
 The exhibition is accompanied by a catalogue published by the Getty and the Brooklyn Museum.
 Amazon and Bookshop offer it for $33-42.

 On the program host Tyler Green mentions this excellent website published by the Peabody Essex Museum, Salem, Mass. on the occasion of its 2016 Campos-Pons exhibition.
 Campos-Pons mentioned Chinua Achebe’s Things Fall Apart.